 Roles of Early Childhood Professionals – We at Inner City Care are committed to continual learning and improvement.
 We are constantly reflecting and evolving as we take into account current practice such as the Early Years Learning Framework, current infant brain research and the concept of an Emergent Curriculum.
 Inner City Care early childhood professionals develop and maintain comprehensive documentation of each child’s time at the Centre which reflects each child’s developmental growth, relationships and achievements of life long learning skills.
 We believe early childhood professionals create many opportunities for children’s learning by encouraging children to think, act and create for themselves.
 We also believe the environment itself is one of our greatest teaching tools.
+We strive to maintain challenging yet safe environments for children.
+We provide a range of age appropriate experiences, ensuring our environments are kept clean, safe and any potential risks are assessed and managed.
 We believe early childhood professionals need to guide rather than always instruct to provide a flexible curriculum based on children’s needs and interests.

 We believe in the importance of staff team consistency as this offers security, familiarity, love and trust to all members of the Centre community.
 Inner City Care early childhood professionals represent a diversity of education, training, cultural backgrounds and life experience.
 We strive to maintain better working conditions and incentives which reflect the real value of our professional team.
 We are also committed to ongoing staff development and interpersonal development training.
 We believe all early childhood professionals need to be respected as individuals and also as valuable members of our team and the whole profession.